ashutoshjalan23/Stockathon/README.md

 Developing a MERN stack application for simulating real life stock dynamics using Stochastic Volatility model

-Currently the repo contains only the back end code which is currently using a linear model.
-The project is an ongoing one and I will keep on updating it

 <h1>How to Use</h1>
 in root directory :